RubingLi123/rubingli123.github.io/misc_2.md

 </section>

 <section class="music">
-  <h2>Precision in Harmony</h2>
+  <h2>A Symphony in Progress</h2>
   <p class="body_text">
-    As a <strong>classically trained violinist</strong>, I see every piece as a <strong>layered narrative</strong>, rich in structure and emotion.
-A highlight was witnessing <strong>Yuja Wang’s Rachmaninoff marathon</strong>—a stunning performance of all five concertos in one night, echoing the <strong>discipline and depth</strong> I bring to my work.
+      I am a fan of classical music and a classically trained violinist, appreciating each piece as a delicately crafted novel with a rich, layered structure.
+Last year, I had the unforgettable experience of attending a Rachmaninoff marathon, where Yuja Wang performed all five piano concertos in a single program!
   </p>
   <div class="music-img"></div>
 </section>